internxt/cli/README.md

 _See code: [src/commands/webdav.ts](https://github.com/internxt/cli/blob/v1.3.0/src/commands/webdav.ts)_

-## `internxt webdav-config ACTION`
+## `internxt webdav-config`

 Edit the configuration of the Internxt CLI WebDav server as the port or the protocol.

 ```
 USAGE
-  $ internxt webdav-config ACTION [-n] [-p <value>]
+  $ internxt webdav-config [--json] [-p <value>] [-s | -h]

 FLAGS
+  -h, --http          Configures the WebDAV server to use insecure plain HTTP.
-  -p, --port=<value>  The new port that the WebDAV server is going to be have.
+  -p, --port=<value>  The new port for the WebDAV server.
+  -s, --https         Configures the WebDAV server to use HTTPS with self-signed certificates.

-HELPER FLAGS
+GLOBAL FLAGS
-  -n, --non-interactive  Blocks the cli from being interactive.
-If passed, the cli will not request data through the
-                         console and will throw errors directly
+  --json  Format output as json.

 DESCRIPTION
   Edit the configuration of the Internxt CLI WebDav server as the port or the protocol.

 EXAMPLES
-  $ internxt webdav-config set-http

-  $ internxt webdav-config set-https

-  $ internxt webdav-config change-port
+  $ internxt webdav-config
 ```

 _See code: [src/commands/webdav-config.ts](https://github.com/internxt/cli/blob/v1.3.0/src/commands/webdav-config.ts)_